-- Personnel involved in the use of plant, equipment and vehicles in relation to club activities, shall be appropriately trained and, if required, hold relevant licenses, and records shall be maintained to demonstrate this. - Where plant and equipment are used, the risks associated with the task shall be recorded and discussed prior to commencing the task. - Should an individual demonstrate continued inadequacy in relation to the use of an item of plant or equipment, they shall be replaced by a competent operator until their competency can be demonstrated. - All items of plant and equipment shall be covered by the Club's insurance policy, to minimise the financial impact of human error.
+- Personnel involved in the use of plant, equipment and vehicles in relation to club activities, shall be appropriately trained and, if required, hold relevant licenses. - Where plant and equipment are used, relevant club Safe Working Procedures, including manufacturer's instructions, where applicable, shall be actioned and discussed prior to commencing the task. - Should an individual demonstrate continued inadequacy in relation to the use of an item of plant or equipment, they shall be replaced by a competent operator until their competency can be demonstrated. - All items of plant and equipment shall be covered by the Club's insurance policy, to minimise the financial impact of human error.